 The signs and symptoms of stroke may vary depending on the underlying cause, severity, and the part of the brain involved.
 Teens may have stroke symptoms similar to adults.
 These may include (3):

 - Altered mental state

 - Severe headache

-- Tendency to use one side of the body
+- Tendency to use only one side of the body or the inability to use one side of the body

 - Vision problems, such as blurred vision and eye movement problems